christian-schulze/testftpd/README.md

 end
 ```

-You can change the format the list commands returns by monkey-patching or stubbing.
+You can change the list command format by monkey-patching or stubbing.
 Heres a stubbing technique I've used:

 ```ruby
 require 'spec_helper'